madwire-media/sails-generate-forestay/README.md

 - `beforeCreate` shouldn't be a method of `forestay.index` but rather `fotestay`
 - run all html into htmlSanitize filter to prevent xss
 - bug - Model collection not "uncheckable"
-- Descriptions and popovers in form
+- Optional description in indexes
-- bug: - can't edit text field with semi quote "'"
+- After edit, forward to alternate URL instead of Index